tarunsachdeva/blog/_posts/2018-08-30-mental-models-for-leadership.markdown

 This is a system in which these domains are highly connected to each other, and they interact with the adjacent ones.
 Individual impact teams, teams impact products, etc.

-In further posts, i'll expand on each domain.
+In further posts, I'll expand on each domain.
 I will also stress test this framework through my personal experience and practice, as well as through examining how battle-tested leadership practices can be added into this approach.
 I’m looking forward to seeing when and how this breaks.